UK - Lisbon - Palmela

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and your direct, scheduled British Airways flight to Lisbon.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Lisbon.
 On arrival we transfer to the Pousada do Castelo de Palmela (4T), situated in a 17th century castle in Palmela, outside Lisbon.

 We begin our discovery with a full-day tour of Europe’s second-oldest capital, Lisbon.
 Courtesy of some of the world’s greatest explorers, including Magellan, Lisbon became the capital of an empire that spread over many continents.
 The city’s memorials to this past age of discovery decorate the grand squares whilst traditional cobbled streets present thriving, chic boutiques in sun-bleached limestone buildings.